bmillare/dj.compose/README.md

 Optional:

+`alias-map`: You can define aliases from `:alias -> :existing-key`.
+This way you can have "interface" keywords and depend on those.
+Then instead of redefining all functions to use a different key, you just change the alias.

 `root-late?`: You can declare the root is not late-bound, by default this is true.

 You can define your own reference type: